Buy a Life Insurance Plan in a few clicks

 Our representative will get in touch with you at the earliest.

-Surrender value can provide policyholders with a way to exit a policy early and recover some of the premiums paid.
+Surrender value can allow policyholders to exit a policy early and recover some of the premiums paid.
+It is calculated by subtracting the surrender charges or penalties from the cash value of the policy.

 Surrender value, also known as cash surrender value of life insurance, is an important concept in the insurance industry that refers to the amount of money an insurance policyholder is entitled to receive if they terminate their policy before the end of its term.
 It represents the cash value of the policy, which is the accumulated premiums paid by the policyholder plus any investment earnings minus any fees or charges.